chaudron/ovs_perf/README.md

 pci@0000:07:00.1  em4        network        I350 Gigabit Network Connection
 ```

-In our case we will use em1, so PCI 0000:01:00.0.
+In our case, we will use em1, so PCI 0000:01:00.0.
 However as T-Rex likes
 port pairs, we will also assign em2, 0000:01:00.1, to T-Rex.

+__NOTE__: Make sure your network card has a kernel driver loaded, i.e. has a
+_Device_ name in the output above, or else configuration in the step below
+might fail.

 Next step is to configure T-Rex: